KonstantinPronin/avito-unit-job-backend/README.md

 # avito-unit-job-backend

 #### Short description:
    A tiny service designed to handle user balance.
+   Default port 8080.

 #### How to run:
 ```shell script